MixinNetwork/mixin/README.md

 # mixin

-The Mixin BFT-DAG network reference implementation, the Trusted Execution Environment is not integrated into this repository yet.
+The Mixin-BFT-DAG network reference implementation, the Trusted Execution Environment is not integrated into this repository yet.

 ## Get Started